aarc-xyz/aarc-sdk/README.md

     },
     ...
   ],
-  GELATO_RELAYER_API_KEY // Use the link above to get the gelato relayer key })
+  gelatoApiKey: GELATO_RELAYER_API_KEY // Use the link above to get the gelato relayer key })
 // Returns the response given below
 ```